terrarum/webapp-base/readme.md

 To Do:
 - Lint the server code
-- Single command to run front and back ends
 - Production build command that compiles front and back ends into separate single files
 - Separate configs in babelrc for client, server, dev and prod